 The board should consider adopting a written policy on the release of company information to shareholders before any requests are received.
 It should require an NDA, track the law in your state of organization and bear in mind at least some of the points discussed in the Bizzari case summarized above.

 Finally, the laws of most states permit the company to make properly requested information available at its principle office for inspection and copying by the requesting shareholder.
 It generally does not obligate the company to go to the time and expense of copying the records and delivering them to the requesting shareholder.
-For further information, please contact William F. Miller at 866-353-3310 or [email protected] We welcome your comments, questions and suggestions.
+For further information, please contact William F. Miller at or We welcome your comments, questions and suggestions.

 1 Although the Bizzari case was decided by the Delaware Chancery Court, it is worth noting that the courts of many states routinely look to the decisions of the Delaware courts on issues related to corporate governance and other matters.